Here’s how is it so that you’re receiving text messages on airplane mode:

 What Is Airplane Mode?

 In the process of getting to that state, a lot of things happen that make airplane mode useful for more than just sitting on an airplane.

 The first thing to understand about airplane mode is that it cuts off radio communication between your phone and cell towers.

 With some airplanes, radio communications from phones can interfere with communications to and from the airplane.

 The interesting thing is that Bluetooth and Wi-Fi both use radio signals, yet they don’t create issues for aircraft.

 Bluetooth is designed to be a low-power, short-range communication method.

 Most Bluetooth devices don’t have enough range to work from the back of an airliner to the cockpit.

 It’s a considerably stronger signal, but it operates in a different part of the radio spectrum than cellular communications.

 Ultimately, this all means that your phone can use Wi-Fi and Bluetooth while in airplane mode.
 But, it won’t be able to complete typical carrier calls or texts.

-There are still ways to track the location of a phone on airplane mode, but it can’t be done through the carrier network.
+There are still ways to track the location of a phone in airplane mode, but it can’t be done through the carrier network.

 Why Do People Use Airplane Mode?
+(5 Scenarios)

 There are a ton of different scenarios that can benefit from implementing airplane mode.

 The biggest reason someone would use airplane mode is simply that they want to.

 You might find that any of these apply to you or a situation you have been in.

 Airplane mode allows you to prevent all kinds of communications from coming through without completely turning off all access.

 So, if you want certain types of emergency notifications to come through while most messaging is blocked, airplane mode can help you do that.

 If you don’t want apps or people to know where you are, this setting is very handy.

 Typically, the activity that drains the most battery on a phone is searching for and maintaining communications with cell towers.

 If you are ever going to be knowingly out of range of towers, you can turn on airplane mode (such as on a remote hike or drive).

 In these scenarios, leaving your phone in normal operating mode can kill the battery in hours.

 A phone in airplane mode that isn’t being heavily used can often stay on for two to three days between charges (depending on battery health).

 #3 On an Airplane

 Radio communications can interfere with airplane systems, so the rule is to turn those communications off on the phone.

 It specifically turns off anything that could interfere with an airplane while leaving everything else alone.

 If you’re on a flight and you don’t want to turn your phone off, airplane mode is your best option.

 It will also save a ton of battery life by preventing your phone from searching for cell towers while you are in the sky.

 If you’re ever worried about going over a limit, just turn on airplane mode and rely on Wi-Fi until your plan resets for the month.

 It’s a pretty normal thing to do, and if you want to limit that, airplane mode does a great job.

 In fact, when you use airplane mode, you still allow apps to use background data, as long as it goes through Wi-Fi.

 If your phone is having trouble connecting to the internet, airplane mode is a useful tool.

 If your phone isn’t maintaining a stable connection with the carrier, you might be unable to download or upload information to and from your phone.

 This forces the phone to go through all of the connection protocols, and it can resolve a lot of problems that were causing slow or no internet before.

 It’s kind of like turning the phone on and off again, but it is specific to carrier connections.